RegestaItalia/trm-docs/server/setup.md

 ##### Option A - Chrome

-1. Using Google Chrome to go to [https://trmregistry.com](https://trmregistry.com)
+1. Use Google Chrome to go to [https://trmregistry.com](https://trmregistry.com)
-2. Click on the lock icon near the address bar, then click on "Connection is secure"
+2. Select the lock icon near the address bar, then select "Connection is secure"
-3. On the Security tab, click on "Certificate is valid"
+3. On the Security tab, select "Certificate is valid"
-4. Go to the "Details" tab and select "Export..." to download the certificate to a file
+4. Go to the "Details" tab and select "Export..." to download the certificate
 5. In the "Certification hierarchy" box, select the parent node of the GitHub certificate and export it as well.
 Repeat the same with the root node.

 <p align="center">